fay59/fcd/manual.md

 	* `auto` (default): picks ELF if file starts with ELF magic, flat binary otherwise;
 	* `elf`: forces ELF, does its best when the ELF format isn't respected;
-	* `flat`: flat binary, does not attempt to parse executable at all.
+	* `flat`: flat binary, does not attempt to parse executable at all;
+	* `path/to/script.py`: use a Python script to parse executable.
 * `--flat-org`: specifies the origin (virtual address) of the program when it is loaded as a flat binary.
 For instance, on Linux, this will often be `0x00400000`.